 Develop a Test Plan, as defined the NOAA/OAR/WPO Weather Testbeds Competition document and R2O Transition Plans with designated NOAA staff.

-Deploy UFS on the AWS, transplant the ‘PHSnMWnABI’ data read-in interface and migrate VarQC method from WRF based GSI to UFS based GSI (Readiness Level 5).
+Performance enhancement for GSI-UFS on SSEC S4, transplant the ‘PHSnMWnABI’ data read-in interface and migrate VarQC method from WRF based GSI to UFS based GSI (Readiness Level 5).

 Improve ‘PHSnMWnABI’ temporal resolution from 60 minutes to 30 minutes.
 All the modifications will be conducted based on the enhanced profile retrieval system which utilizes an improved cloudy sky ‘PHSnMNWnABI’ profile calculation scheme (Readiness Level 7).